-- Adobe Reader DC (current version) - An antivirus suite is required (e.g., MacAfee, Norton Antivirus or Symantec) - Microsoft Office 365 (may be free through an agreement Microsoft and the university)
+- Adobe Reader DC (current version) - An antivirus suite is required (e.g., MacAfee, Norton Antivirus or Symantec) - Microsoft Office 365 (student version is free while enrolled)

 Mobile Processors and Operating Systems - not compatible

 Devices that use Mobile Processors (e.g. ARM or Qualcomm Snapdragon) or Mobile Operating Systems are not compatible with University requirements.
 These include but are not limited to the below devices: